cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-devices/warp/deployment/mdm-deployment/parameters.md

 ### `auth_client_id`

-The automatically generated ID when you created your service token](/cloudflare-one/identity/service-tokens/).
+The automatically generated ID when you created your [service token](/cloudflare-one/identity/service-tokens/).

 **Value Type:** `string`